-The Company has delegated the discretionary authority to interpret the BNSF Post-65 Retire Medical Program terms and to make both initial claim determinations and final claim review decisions on ERISA appeals to CIGNA Healthcare ("Claims Administrator") and to Caremark, Inc. as Claims Administrator for outpatient prescription drug benefits.
+The Company has delegated the discretionary authority to interpret the BNSF Post-65 Retire Medical Program terms and to make both initial claim determinations and final claim review decisions on ERISA appeals to CIGNA Healthcare ("Claims Administrator").
 The BNSF Employee Benefits Committee retains the discretionary authority to determine whether you and/or your dependents are eligible to enroll for coverage and/or to continue coverage under Program terms.